-The Victorian Government is helping communities affected by the February 2024 emergency events.
-The government has removed charges to dispose of disaster waste.
+The Victorian Government is helping communities affected on or after 17 December 2024 by the Yarram Gap Road fire.
+The government has removed charges to dispose of disaster waste from this emergency event.
 The waste levy for disposal of disaster waste to landfill will be waived.
-Gate fees will be covered for landfills and transfer stations.
-This means all disaster waste can be disposed of free of charge.
+Gate fees will be covered for specified Council operated transfer stations.

 Disaster waste is any material:

-• deposited on a property by the emergency events of 13 February 2024
+- deposited on a property by this emergency event

 Information for residents